nicwest/homebrewed/subclasses/warlock/ink-witch.md

 Darkness Unleashed
 ------------------

-On reaching 14th you feel naked without at least one or two shades crawling in you skin and whispering in your mind.
+On reaching 14th level you feel naked without at least one or two shades crawling in you skin and whispering in your mind.
 You are beginning to embrace the darkness, and the maximum number of shades you may have summoned at any one time is increased to 3.

 Additionally as an action you may choose to temporarily relax your grip on the door.
-All remaining shades erupt from your flesh, appear within 5ft of you, and you immediately lose control of all summoned shades.
-The shades continue to share your initiative but take actions on their own behalf and towards their own ends.
+All remaining shade tattoos erupt from your flesh and appear within 5ft of you.
+You then immediately lose control of all summoned shades.
+The shades continue to share your initiative but take actions on their own behalf and towards their own ends, they remain friendly to you.
 After 1 minute the shades dissipate and return directly to the shadow plane.
 You may not add more tattoos to your body until your finish a long rest.

 Shades
 ------